12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Standing Dumbbell 3-Way Shoulder Raise

 This shoulder exercise is one that really gets those muscles burning.
 You may need to avoid heavy weights to thwart shoulder injuries and opt for a lighter weight for this one.
-Check out the steps below for how to do it.
+Check out the steps below to learn how to do it.

 1. Hold a dumbbell in each hand by your sides with palms facing your thighs.
 Make sure to have a slight bend in your elbows.